SNTag/blog-hugo/content/about/index.md

 # About the blog

 This blog will be a record of projects completed both professionally and in my spare time.
-Beyond that, it will be about programming, history, and a little bit of life.
-I started this blog out of a project to figure out static web programming.
+It will be about programming, my discoveries, and biology.
+I started this blog to figure out static web programming.
 It's a little something that's still developing into something else.

+## Commenting system

+You will only be able to comment on this site if you have a github account.
+Github isn't something that everyone is registered to, but getting comments to work as it is took a decent amount of trial and error.
+I'll eventually try adding a system where you can be anonymous.

 # About me: Shayonendra N. Tagore

 {{< rawhtml >}}
 <IMG align="left" SRC="./profile.png" ALT="my profile" width="315">
 <p>
 Graduated from National University of Singapore with an M.Sc in Molecular Biology and Stony Brook University with a B.Sc.
-I am increasingly fond of programming, and picked up Python, Bash, and R.
+I am increasingly fond of programming, and picked up R, Python, and Bash.
 </p>

 <p>